 (including First Prize PROCAN Canada-wide Young Composers Competition; Glenn Gould Composition Scholarship, UofT; Canadian University Music Society Composition Competition), James has composed in most genres including choral cantatas, orchestral music, chamber music, songs (singer-songwriter and art songs), and compositions for jazz ensembles, including music for his jazz-fusion quartet Modasaurus.
 He has had commissions by various groups including the Etobicoke School of the Arts choir and orchestra program, Alexander Singers and Players (Toronto), and the Atlantic Voices Choir of Ottawa.

-James is also active in community music leadership, in which he has directed several amateur church music programs—including currently serving Trinity United in Ottawa—conducted school-age choirs, coached school-age instrumental music ensembles, taught musicianship for a Suzuki music program, accompanied music theatre ensembles, led a musical group for those living with mental illness, performed in nursing homes and palliative-care facilities, developed and taught a course in Community Music at Carleton, and mentored others to develop their skill sets in community music.
+James is also active in community music leadership, in which he has directed several amateur church music programs (recently serving as Director of Music for Trinity United in Ottawa from 2012 to 2019), conducted school-age choirs, coached school-age instrumental music ensembles, taught musicianship for a Suzuki music program, accompanied music theatre ensembles, led a musical group for those living with mental illness, performed in nursing homes and palliative-care facilities, developed and taught a course in Community Music at Carleton, and mentored others to develop their skill sets in community music.